citynetwork/docs/docs/background/kubernetes/gardener/garden-linux.md

 ---
-description: Gardener in Cleura Cloud runs its worker and control plane nodes on Garden Linux.
+description: Gardener runs its worker and control plane nodes on Garden Linux.
 ---
 # Garden Linux